 - use of improved hygiene practices in 20 communities affected by the conflict and 31 schools in the project area

-- Training of teachers in WASH topics
+- Training of teachers and pupils as well as in the communities on hygiene-relevant topics

 - NorDev (Nord et Developpement)